Back to Articles

 If your doctor has advised you to wear pressure stockings then it’s important to follow those instructions.

-Most people struggle to put on and take off pressure stockings because they are very tight.
+Pressure stockings are very tight, which can make them difficult to take on and off.
 An ordinary sock or stocking aid is not strong enough to hold a pressure stocking open.
 There are a few products that are strong enough to help with putting on and taking off pressure stockings.

 1. Compression Hosiery Applicator (for putting on pressure stockings)